AbhiMahajan4321/Color-Guess-Game-with-JS/README.md

 # Color-Guess-Game-with-JS
 Guess the correct RGB color from multiple choices in this interactive game.
 Features live score &amp; tries counters, persistent storage with localStorage, and a restart option to start fresh anytime.

+This project is a Color Guessing Game built using HTML, CSS, and JavaScript.
+The player is shown a random RGB color code and must guess the correct color from six options.
+The game keeps track of the player’s score and tries using localStorage, ensuring the data remains even after refreshing the page.
+A Restart button allows players to reset their progress anytime.

+# Features:
+  - Generates a random RGB color code for each round.
+  - Player selects the correct color from six clickable options.
+  - Score increases when the player selects the correct color.
+  - Tries increase when the player selects the wrong color.
+  - Real-time score and tries tracking.
+  - Persistent storage using localStorage – scores and tries remain after refreshing.
+  - Restart button clears localStorage and resets the game.
+  - Simple, responsive, and user-friendly design.

+# Working:
+  - The game displays a random RGB color code (e.g., rgb(120, 45, 200)).
+  - Six color boxes are generated, one of which matches the given RGB code.
+  - The player clicks on the box they think matches the code.
+    - If correct → Score increases by 1.
+    - If wrong → Tries increase by 1.
+  - Scores and tries are stored in localStorage, so they remain even after refreshing the browser tab.
+  - Clicking the Restart button resets everything (score, tries, and localStorage).